 It's never a bad time to make sure your home is safe.
 Check all of your smoke, radon and carbon monoxide detectors and make sure they are all in proper working order.
 If they need a new battery, replace them.
 You can also check out and replace any damaged cords to your appliances, electronics, lighting or any other cords in your home.
 Any cord that is damaged or frayed could cause an unfortunate incident that no one wants to happen.

 Now that winter is nearly done having its way with us, it's a smart idea to take a tour of the exterior of your house, walkways and the yard so you can prevent small problems from becoming bigger and much more expensive.

 Check the Roof

 Replacing a roof is one of the biggest expenses homeowners face, so why not extend the life of yours by doing a little upkeep?
 Wet spots or water stains in on your roof or in your attic after a rainy day are a sure sign of a water leak.
 If this is the case, call a roofing professional to take a look.
 It might be able to be patched.
-Aspects of a bad roof to keep in mind during your inspection include checking for moss build-up; damaged flashing around vents or a chimney; blistered, rotting, curled or missing shingles.
+Aspects of a bad roof to keep in mind during your inspection include checking for moss build-up, damaged flashing around vents or a chimney, and blistered, rotting, curled or missing shingles.
 If you find any problems, you can clean off the debris, reinforce the flashing, or replace any damaged or missing shingles.
 Remember, always use fall protection when working on a roof or where a fall is a possibility.